United States documents leak of the War in Afghanistan: Responses

+Media

 WikiLeaks

 Julian Assange said "it is the most comprehensive history of a war ever to be published, during the course of the war".
 He compared the release of the war logs with the release of the Pentagon Papers in the 1970s.
 In an interview with Der Spiegel, Assange said that he believed the release would "change public opinion", and said that "we understand why it is important to protect certain U.S. and ISAF sources".
 He added that "the most dangerous men are those who are in charge of war.
 And they need to be stopped."
 Assange also claimed that the files "suggest thousands of war crimes".